Bronx High-Rise Fire: What To Do If You Were Impacted & How To Help Survivors

 NEW YORK (CBSNewYork) — At least 17 people, including eight children, were killed Sunday in one of the deadliest fires in New York City’s history.

-Several other victims remain hospitalized, some with critical injuries.READ MORE: Death Toll Updated To 17, Including 8 Children, In Bronx High-Rise Fire, Adams Says
+Several other victims remain hospitalized, some with critical injuries.READ MORE: Source: Several Space Heaters Were In Bronx Apartment Where Deadly Blaze Started, Including One That Ran For Several Days

 WATCH: Mayor Adams, FDNY Commissioner Nigro On Bronx Fire Investigation